Rock County Court Records

 How to Search Civil Records

-Civil case information can be accessed through the WCCA system by searching the party name, case number, or attorney name.
-For copies of specific filings—such as complaints, answers, motions, or judgments—requesters must contact the Clerk of Circuit Court directly.
+Civil case information is searchable through WCCA by party name, case number, or attorney name.
+If you need copies of specific filings — complaints, answers, motions, or judgments — contact the Clerk of Circuit Court directly.

 Filing and Service Fees

-Civil filing fees in Wisconsin circuit courts are established by Wis.
-Stat. §814.61.
+Civil filing fees in Wisconsin circuit courts are set by Wis.
+Stat.
+814.61.
 Common fee amounts include:

 Filing TypeFee